axiestudio/axiestudio/README.md

 ## 🤝 Contributing

+Axie Studio is a fork of [Langflow](https://github.com/langflow-ai/langflow) with enhanced features for production use.

 We welcome contributions!
 Please see our [Contributing Guide](./CONTRIBUTING.md) for details.

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the MIT License (Open Source) - see the [LICENSE](./LICENSE) file for details.

 ## 🔒 Security